-- Ask yourself if you are hungry, become more aware of your feelings away from food.
+Ask yourself if you are hungry, and become more aware of your feelings away from food.

 It’s important to separate hunger from emotion and boredom.
 Each time you gravitate to food, just work out if it is something you need or something you want.